yoshivb/bluesky-later/README.md

 - API server: This is the server that handles the scheduled posts and credentials.
 It connects to the PostgreSQL database and sends the scheduled posts to Bluesky.
 - Frontend: This is the frontend of the app where user can schedule posts and view the scheduled posts.
 It connects to the API server to fetch the scheduled posts and credentials.
 - Cron: This is a cron job that runs every minute and checks the scheduled posts by sending a request to an end point on the API server.

+## Website Card Embeds

+Bluesky unfortunately does not automatically generate a social card for the website when a user posts a link to a website via the API.
+The application needs to generate the social card manually.
+In this app, it uses the service specified in the `VITE_METADATA_FETCHER_URL` environment variable to fetch the metadata of the website.
+And for the image of the card, it uses the service specified in the `VITE_IMAGE_PROXY_URL` environment variable to fetch the image to work around the CORS issue.
+By default, the application uses

+- [linkpreview.magic.coolify.nico.fyi](https://linkpreview.magic.coolify.nico.fyi) for the metadata fetcher.
+The source code of the service is available [here](https://github.com/nicnocquee/link-preview-api).
+- [allorigins.magic.coolify.nico.fyi](https://allorigins.magic.coolify.nico.fyi) for the image proxy.
+The source code of the service is available [here](https://github.com/nicnocquee/allOrigins).

 ## License